 Obviously, you need a good quality butter.
 I usually use non-salted butter as it gets the saltiness from the Parmigiano cheese anyway.
 Of course, you should use the type you prefer, as long as it's good quality and fresh!

 So usually good butter, fresh sage, and Parmesan cheese are enough for a good plate of handmade gnocchi, but of course, you could serve them with other sauces as well.
-A classic Tuscan meat sauce, for example, a creamy four-cheese sauce, or even with basil pesto.
+A classic Tuscan Meat Sauce, for example, a creamy Four-Cheese Sauce or Gorgonzola sauce, or even with Basil Pesto, or baked into Gnocchi alla Sorrentina.

 Gnocchi are one of the easiest yet trickiest recipes.
 It's only basically 2 ingredients: potatoes and flour.
 Yet it's so easy to screw it up if you don't follow a good recipe!